-Culture Clash is a one-off event, which involves 4 sound systems in one venue.
-RBMA has been going on for 16 years, and happens in a different city every year, and is a month-long series of lectures for the participants, and parties that are open to the public.
+Culture Clash is a one-off event, which involves four sound systems in one venue.
+RBMA has been going on for sixteen years, and happens in a different city every year, and is a month-long series of lectures for the participants, including parties that are open to the public.
 RBMA has two rounds of participants, who each get to spend two weeks in the program.

 Does the Academy function on the same model as the studio, where people don’t have to pay to get in?

 You don’t have pay to get in, but you do have to fill in an application form that’s 20-30 pages long, and takes few hours to complete.
 Then you submit a selection of your tunes as well.
 There are thousands of people who apply from all over the world, and only 60 are picked.
 It’s not about having the biggest names, but rather having the right dynamic people that can absorb the most over the two week period.

 From all that you’ve said about the studio, I gather that Red Bull Studios isn’t a place where just anyone can get into.
 Artists can’t just book time on the website, right?